The Remains (self-titled)

 Barry Tashian and The Remains used to cook it up for Boston audiences back in the mid 60s (they were originally from Brookline), and this record, though none of it recorded live, is still proof.
 The beauty is in their by-the-book formula: loud rhythm guitars, electric piano, bluesy bass riffs, and most importantly, great songs.

 The Remains get it started every time.
-But apparently they had trouble getting it started for Beatles fans.
-The Remains toured with the fab four a short while, playing to a screaming mob who were impatiently awaiting one of the all time historic rock concerts, seriously, who could blame them?
+But apparently they had trouble doing so for Beatles fans.
+The Remains toured with the fab four a short while, playing to a screaming mob who were impatiently awaiting one of the all time historic rock concerts.
 But the truth is, the Remains deserved all the same attention back then, and now we can give it back, for the first time in style.
 Will I be buying the reissue just for the packaging?
 Yes, I think I will.

 Literally, every song on this record is good.
 Each one a gem so surprisingly radio friendly it’s astonishing to think we haven’t heard these before.
 They are quick friends with instant familiarity and appreciating resonance.